 Really, people want to hear about what I do?
 Let’s begin with the obvious: what you do is important.
 Wildly important.
 You may think you are boring, dull, unclear, or talking to your navel, but someone, somewhere needs your work on the lesbian spaces, the history of the lute in 1689, Saharan slavery practices, a rare snail on the coast of the Bahamas, or the relationship of the human-animal of lab scientists studying jellyfish.
 They truly do.
 Let’s say you actually choose to believe me for a second and the grip of self-doubt can be put aside for even a few minutes.
 You know I’m going to encourage you to set up your own website.
+Even if it’s the website design for veterinary practices, you can do it if you believe.
 Now let’s deal with your concerns.

 But why, Jack?
 Is this some pathetic effort to get me to “brand” myself?
 I’ll be honest, I’d rather claw my face off than discuss any talk of branding.
 But I do believe getting our work to the public is very important.
 As you know, journals and databases usually allow minimum–if any–access to the work we spend months if not years producing in the form of a single article.
 While some academic presses are increasingly support open access (#OA) work, there is also a bottleneck on access for monographs and, even more so, for academic readers, most of which finance themselves through library sales.
 (Ha, and surely not through the vast sales [read: sarcasm] of academic works.)
 While some would say my argument is the goal of public humanities, the commitment to educating the public is not merely a task for the humanities.
 As a graduate of a public institution, I learned first-hand what it meant to live in a city where 5% of the population was being educated by the institution you studied within and the power to make change and promote justice through education.
 (And: rah CUNY!)